MitchForest/snapbet/.pm/planning_docs/state.md

 ---

-This comprehensive State Management Architecture provides a solid foundation for building SnapFade with predictable, performant, and maintainable state management.
+This comprehensive State Management Architecture provides a solid foundation for building SnapBet with predictable, performant, and maintainable state management.